Royal-Navy/design-system/packages/docs-site/src/library/pages/components/form/checkbox.md

 ### Anatomy
 <CheckboxAnatomy />

 1. **Checkbox Button**.
-The checkbox Button is a single value toggle
+The checkbox is a single value toggle.
-2. **Label**.
-The Label is used to provide context to the Checkbox Button.
+2. **Label (Optional)**.
+Used to provide context to the Checkbox Button.
 It is however an optional property.

 ### States